Taras Bulba-Borovets

 Taras Dmytrovych Borovets (Тарас Дмитрович Борове́ць; March 9, 1908 – May 15, 1981) was a Ukrainian nationalist commander during World War II who founded and led the Polissian Sich partisan group, which was later renamed the Ukrainian People's Revolutionary Army (UPRA).
-His forces initially collaborated with German forces against the Soviet Union at the start of the German invasion but later entered into conflict with them.
+His forces initially collaborated with German forces against the Soviet Union at the start of the German invasion, but later entered into conflict with them.

 He adopted the nom de guerre Taras Bulba and is commonly known as Taras Bulba-Borovets.
 The pseudonym was taken from the protagonist of the eponymous novel by Nikolai Gogol, a Ukrainian-born writer of the Russian literary tradition.

 Early years

-Borovets was born in the village of Bystrychi, Rovensky Uyezd, Volhynian Governorate, Russian Empire.
+Borovets was born in the village of Bystrychi, in the subdivision Rovensky Uyezd of the Volhynia Governorate, part of the Russian Empire.
 According to some Polish police documents of the period, his first name was Maksym.
-As a result of the 1921 Peace of Riga, this part of Volhynia was incorporated into the Second Polish Republic.
+As a result of the 1921 Treaty of Riga, the part of Volhynia Borovets lived in was incorporated into the Second Polish Republic.

 In his memoirs, Borovets claimed that from 1933 he worked for the government-in-exile of the Ukrainian People's Republic (UNR) and carried out illegal missions in the Soviet Union.
 Polish police documents from the same year, however, identify him as the head of a local cell of the Organization of Ukrainian Nationalists (OUN).
 In 1934, following the OUN's assassination of Polish interior minister Bronisław Pieracki, Borovets was arrested and sentenced to three years in the Bereza Kartuska Detention Camp.
-He was released in 1935; while the official reason was good behavior, some historians suggest his release was facilitated by German intelligence, which was seeking to cultivate contacts among Ukrainian nationalists.
+He was released in 1935; while the official reason was good behavior, some historians suggest his release was facilitated by German intelligence, which was seeking to create contacts with Ukrainian nationalists.

 Remaining under suspicion for his political activities, in 1937 he was forced by Polish authorities to relocate from the border region to central Poland.

 After the 1939 invasion of Poland, he reached the German-occupied General Government and re-established contact with the UNR leadership in Warsaw.
 They instructed him to return to the Sarny area to organize a military force, which he did in August 1940.
 Following the Soviet annexation of Western Ukraine, Borovets organized an underground anti-Soviet resistance in Volhynia that became the partisan group known as the Polissian Sich.